 [No problems were experienced with the Apollo 17 indicator.]

 [As shown in Figure 1-22 from LRV Operations Handbook, the Sun Shadow Device was mounted between the heading and speed indicators.
 With the LRV parked facing west, the crew could raise the SSD as shown in Figure 1-27 and read the position on the scale of the shadow cast by the gnomon.
-This reading, combined with the known position of the Sun in the sky and the vehicle roll and pitch, allowed determination of the true heading.]144:08:37 Young: I think we're rolled about 4 degrees left, and we're pitched down about, oh, 5 or 6.
+This reading, combined with the known position of the Sun in the sky and the vehicle roll and pitch, allowed determination of the true heading.
+Don McMillan has provided an animation (2 Mb) of the Sun Shadow device being put in position to provide a reading.]144:08:37 Young: I think we're rolled about 4 degrees left, and we're pitched down about, oh, 5 or 6.
 (Lost under Tony)

 144:08:45 England: Okay.
 And the SSD?